ESSADIKINE/Jokes-app/README.md

 - **Mood Presets**: One-click configuration for "Geek Mode", "Pun Party", "Spooky", etc.
 - **Rate Limit Handling**: Smart handling of API 429 errors with visual countdown.
 - **Proxy API**: All requests proxied through Next.js Route Handlers to manage headers and security.
+- **Rough & Ready Translation**: Translate jokes into Moroccan Darija (Arabic or Latin) using our custom AI worker.
+- **Joke Mode**: Optimized translation that attempts to preserve the humor.
 - **Favorites**: Save your best jokes to local storage.
 - **Accessibility**: Keyboard shortcuts (`J`/`Space` for new joke, `R` for reveal, `F` for favorite).